Christian-Social People's Party (Liechtenstein): Political history and ideology

 The VP advocated for an expansion of democracy and progressive social policies, and was also supportive of the country's constitutional monarchy.
 It also supported political realignment towards Switzerland as opposed to Austria.
 Due to its pro-democratic social liberal leanings and party colours, party members were often referred to disparagingly as "Reds".

-The party formed its first and only government following the 1922 elections under Gustav Schädler as prime minister with Beck as President of the Landtag of Liechtenstein and remained in power 1928.
+The party formed its first and only government following the 1922 elections under Gustav Schädler as prime minister with Beck as President of the Landtag of Liechtenstein and remained in power until 1928.
 The party lost significant credibility when his government was the subject of an embezzlement scandal involving the National Bank of Liechtenstein in 1928, primarily by party chairman Anton Walser.
 Johann II forced his government to resign in June 1928 as a result, and early elections were called.
 In the subsequent 1928 general election, the VP lost by a significant margin, but maintained a seat in government.

 In 1930, all four Landtag members belonging to the VP resigned as they argued that the term of government established in the 1928 elections was not a new mandate but a continuation of the one established in 1926.
 In the subsequent 1930 by-election, the Progressive Citizens' Party won all four seats, as the VP did not participate, leading them to have an absolute majority in the Landtag until 1932.

 In 1935, the VP formed an alliance with the Liechtenstein Homeland Service (LHD), which was referred to as the 'National Opposition'.
 This alliance pushed through an initiative to introduce proportional representation to the country.
 However, the subsequent 1935 Liechtenstein electoral system referendum was narrowly rejected by voters.
 Motivated by a desire to unite the opposition prior to the 1936 Liechtenstein general election, the VP and LHD merged on 1 January 1936 to form the Patriotic Union.
 In addition, the respective party newspapers merged to form the Liechtensteiner Vaterland.